dsohk/rancher-desktop-k3s-genai/README.md

 With Rancher Fleet, one can manage individual or group of clusters.
 Managing cluster via Group reduces adminstrative efforts.

-1. Now we will create a Cluster Group.
+2. Now we will create a Cluster Group.

 Navigate to `Cluster Group` and click on `Create`.

 ![rancher-fleet-cluster-group-create](assets/04-rancher-fleet-cluster-group-create.png)

-Give it a name `development`
+Give it a name `edge`

 Under Cluster Selector , click **Add Rule** provide the following values